 Description

 Dairy free and gluten free, this creamy cajun chicken pasta is a lightened up version of a comfort food classic!
-A cozy recipe that’s perfect for any night of the week.
-Healthy (but still so delicious!) and full of Cajun flavor!
-Gluten free, dairy free, vegan option.
+A cozy recipe made with cashew cream instead of dairy that’s perfect for any night of the week that’s wholesome, and full of big, crave-able Cajun flavor!

 Ingredients